5 Time-Saving Assessment Ideas

 - Grades: PreK–K, 1–2, 3–5, 6–8

 Teachers need valid data that indicates the progress of students but doesn't involve lots of paper, testing, and grading.
-With the power of technology and the will of student choice, these five assessments can become tools of purpose that don't take up all your learning time.
+With the power of technology and the option of student choice, these five assessment tools get the job done effeciently without taking up all your learning time.

 The Internet Is Your Friend

 We rely greatly on the World Wide Web.
 It is the tool that brought you to this very site (thank you for visiting).
 Two sites that I have found to be quite useful when looking for quick assessments are BrainPop and StudyJams!.

 BrainPop offers a plethora of information and video choices that are shared in student language.
 The site can be loaded on the computer or as an app.
 Last year, my students got a kick out of sharing the Featured Movie of the Day.
 It was one of our "learn at least one new thing a day" strategies.
 The featured videos are free and a few others are as well, otherwise you will need to get a paid subscription.